 For me, this wasn’t true with the HD600 out of my dad’s receiver.
 The sound was pretty bad and in no way ideal.

 Professional grade headphones just won’t cut it because the higher output impedance from the source results in a drop in voltage to the headphone itself.
 This manifests in lower impedance models especially, to the extent that a source with 50 Ohms of Output Impedance can’t even power a 32 Ohm headphone!
 That’s not ideal.

-A higher output impedance also means the power to the headphone will change and behave erratically which mirrors my experience with the HD600 out of a standard receiver.
+A higher output impedance might the power to the headphone will change and behave erratically which mirrors my experience with the HD600 out of a standard receiver.
 However, this isn’t always the case.
 The HD600’s do sound fantastic out of my old Panasonic SA AK403.
 I’m pretty sure the output impedance on that model is fairly high, but I’m not entirely sure.